cadet/CADET-Core/doc/interface/parameter_dependencies_config.rst

 Parameter-State Dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Currently, the dependence of surface diffusion on the particle liquid salt component is the only available parameter-state dependence.
+Currently, the dependence of surface diffusion on the particle liquid salt component is the only available parameter-state dependence and is only implemented for the arrow-head optimzed (see `FV_ARROW_HEAD_OPTIMIZATION`) GRM unit.

 Group /input/model/unit_XXX/particle_type_YYY
 ---------------------------------------------